Cache Pages, API & Functions

 nitro:functions:getAccessToken:default.json

-You can invalidate the cached function entry with:
+You can invalidate the cached function entry from your storage using cache key.

 await useStorage('cache').removeItem('nitro:functions:getAccessToken:default.json')